BetaBreakersQE/LocalK8/README.md

 ## Configuring CI/CD & Pipeline

-Go to Manage Jenkins > Manage Plugins
+Navigate to Manage Jenkins > Manage Plugins

 Install Configuration as Code and Pipeline (if not present from initial installation).

 Feel free to grab whatever plugins you need under Manage Plugin

-Go and create a new item and create a new pipeline.
+Create a new item and create a new pipeline.
 Name your pipeline, then go to Configure.
 Then go down to the pipeline script from SCM option.
 Enter the link to your github repo, and under credentials enter your github credentials.
 For Script Path parameter it should be 'Jenkinsfile'

 Create a Jenkinsfile inside the repo if you haven't.
 Now save and run it.